Andybrookes-dev/capstone-project/README.md

 ---

 ## 10. Conclusion
-- **Summary:** How the project meets all capstone criteria. - I really enjoyed working on this project.
+- **Summary:**  I really enjoyed working on this project.
 I did find it challenging, but in a way that pushed me to improve as a developer.
 My initial deployments were pain free, but after styling the site, I spent about a day working out why I was getting a 500 error.
 It transpired that I had my static folder in my gitignore!
 I feel I have built an app that has CRUD functionality and the website reflects my creative design skills.

 - **Future Improvements:** Features to add -table availability checker and email notifications.
 I did intially look to add these but ultimatley i decided to keep my project simple for now.
 I will look to implement a similar model to *The OpenTable model which is used by many different restuarants).
 See below